mishra14/VSTestProjects/README.md

 # VSTestProjects
-Repository to hold test projects for different project systems in Visual Studio, which are used for NuGet restore behavior testing.
+Repository to hold test projects for different project systems in Visual Studio, which can be used for NuGet restore behavior testing, especially restore error experience testing.